Sairathna123/EventEcho/README.md

 # Event Echo - Event Feedback & Sentiment Analysis Platform

 A comprehensive web application for analyzing event feedback with sentiment analysis support for both English and Tanglish (Tamil-English mix) text.
-Features real-time analysis, PDF report generation, and interactive dashboards for organizing clubs.
+Features real-time analysis, PDF report generation, and interactive dashboards for organizing clubs of the Computer Science and Engineering Departement in Thiagarajar College of Engineering, Madurai

 ---